fbpx

 Recipe prep for peach galette: Peel, pit and thinly slice peaches.
 Slice pats of butter.

-• STEP 2: Add sliced peaches to the bowl and toss them in the mixture until all pieces are well coated.
+2. Add sliced peaches to the bowl and toss them in the mixture until all pieces are well coated.
 Separate egg yolk from egg white.
-Keep both!
+Keep both.

-• STEP 3: Place rolled-out pie crust on lined tray.
-Brush with egg white.
-Pile fruit in the center, leaving the sugary juices behind in the bowl.
+3. Place the rolled-out pie crust on the prepared tray.
+Brush it with egg white.
+This creates a moisture barrier to help prevent the crust from getting soggy.
+Pile up the fruit in the center, leaving the sugary juices behind in the bowl.
 Leave a 2-inch border around the edge.
-Fold sides of dough in over peaches leaving the center open.
-Edges will overlap into pleats.
-Preheat oven to 375°F. Chill galette in the freezer for 15 minutes (or in the fridge for 20 minutes).
+Fold the sides of dough inward over the peaches, leaving the center open.
+The edges will overlap into pleats.
+Preheat oven to 375°F. Chill galette in the freezer for 15 minutes (or chill it in the fridge for 20 minutes).

-• STEP 4: Drizzle honey over the fruit.
+4. Drizzle honey over the fruit.
 Evenly dot the filling with pats of butter.
-Mix yolk and water together.
-Brush edges of tart with egg wash.
-Sprinkle sparkling sugar over edges and surface.
+Mix the egg yolk and water together to create an egg wash.
+Brush the edges of the tart with egg wash.
+Sprinkle sparkling sugar over edges of the pastry and the peach filling.

 How to make peach galette recipe in 4 easy steps.

-BAKE PEACH GALETTE: Bake 30 to 35 minutes, or until crust is golden blonde and filling is bubbly.
-Remove from oven.
-Cool on a wire rack.
-If fruit is a bit dehydrated, drizzle melted butter over the top to perk it up.
+2. Remove the dessert from the oven.
+Set the pan on a wire rack to cool.
+If the fruit is a bit dehydrated, drizzle melted butter over the top to perk it up.

 Freshly-baked rustic peach tart on a round metal baking tray.